Using a Fashion Mood Board to Design Your Clothing Line

 From Mood Boards to Fashion Designs

 So how do you translate the ideas from your mood board into actual fashion designs?
 Start by identifying a common theme from the images you’ve collected.
-Determine how you can connect the colors, textures, and fashion trends on your mood board into one design concept.
+Then, determine how you can connect the colors, textures, and fashion trends on your mood board into one design concept.

 Finding Your Design Concept

 Ideas that can be pulled out of this specific mood board are geometric lines, black and white tones, eerie imagery, and illustrations of the human form.
-Because straight geometric lines and the natural curves of a human body are contrasting ideas, the aesthetic of this collection could become a combination of boxy pieces with stiff lines and shapely pieces with curved lines.
+For example, straight geometric lines and the natural curves of a human body are contrasting ideas.
+Therefore, the aesthetic of this collection could be boxy pieces with stiff lines and shapely pieces with curved lines.

 So when you pull inspiration from your mood board, your goal should be to design a line that gives consumers a take on fashion they’ve never seen.
-If your inspiration comes from another designer, make sure that you are using their designs to spark creativity rather than purely imitating what they’ve already produced.
+If your inspiration comes from another designer, make sure that you use them as inspiration and avoid copying them.

 Finding the Perfect Creative Team